 In Madagascar, no one needs to be afraid of snakes.
 One of the most common snakes in the west and south of the island is the Common Big-Eyed Snake (Mimophis mahfalensis).
 But it is also one of the most harmless snakes that only bite in the worst of times.
 If you simply watch it, you will discover exciting behaviours.
 The snake is named after the Mahafaly tribe, in whose traditional area of origin it occurs most frequently.

 The Common Big-Eyed Snake lives above all in drier areas of Madagascar.
-Savannahs and spiny forests such as in the protected areas of Zombitse-Vohibasia, Isalo and Reniala in the south, but also dry forests such as Ankarafantsika and Ankarana in the northwest of the island are their home.
+Savannahs and spiny forests such as in the protected areas of Zombitse-Vohibasia, Isalo and Reniala in the south are their home.
+Its sister species Mimophis occultus inhabits the northern half of the island.
 Although it is so adaptable, the Common Big-Eyed Snake only occurs on the red island, so it is endemic to Madagascar.
 The narrow snake grows to a maximum length of 75 cm.
-The males of the Common Big-Eyed Snake usually carry a dark zigzag-drawing on the back, that blur to thick lines more rarely, while the females rather remain monochrome brown.
+The males of the Common Big-Eyed Snake usually carry a dark zigzag drawing on the back, that blur to thick lines more rarely, while the females rather remain monochrome brown.
 This makes it easy to distinguish them.
-In addition, gravid females have much fuller forms than slender males.
+In addition, gravid females have a bigger shape than slender males.